tagion/tagion/documents/architecture/DART.md

-# DART Services
+# DART Service

-Takes care for DART CRUD commands.
+This service is reponsible for executing data-base instruction and read/write to the physical file system.

 Note.
 The DART does not support `update` only `add` and `delete`.